wusker/image-processing/README.md

 Run index.html on localhost:5500.
 Drag and drop images on the screen or browse to upload.
 Once submitted, these files will be processed and saved to their respective folders in the directory.

+Current app outputs both JPG and WebP formats.
+Check out [Sharp](https://github.com/lovell/sharp) for more, as it allows for much more powerful image manipulation.

 ## Future

 The hope is to optimize this system for an efficient workflow and optimized images closer to how [Squoosh](https://squoosh.app/) handles image this process—but this with bulk processing.